 The peacekeepers did not suffer serious injuries, "but they remain in hospital," it said.

-A UNIFIL spokeswoman said they were Indonesian.
+A UNIFIL spokeswoman said they were from Indonesia, a major contributor of troops to UNIFIL.

-Spain's foreign ministry said it "strongly condemns the Israeli firing that hit the UNIFIL headquarters" which it called a "grave violation of international law".
+Spain's foreign ministry said it "strongly condemns the Israeli firing that hit UNIFIL headquarters" which it called a "grave violation of international law".

-- 'Reckless' -
+- 'Serious risk' -

 Irish Prime Minister Simon Harris, whose country has about 370 troops in the mission, said "any firing in the vicinity of UNIFIL troops or facilities is reckless and must stop".